Use Selectors for Mobile Sessions

 .tag-text | view.getTag() | Only instances of String are captured. |

-For example, an EsditText
+For example, given an EditText

 with this definition: